msimonborg/odd_job/README.md

 end
 ```

-Note that there is no guarantee that a scheduled job will be performed right away when the timer runs out.
+Note that there is no guarantee that a scheduled job will be executed immediately when the timer runs out.
-Like all jobs it is sent to the pool and if all workers are busy at that time then the job enters the
+Like all jobs it is sent to the pool and if all workers are busy then the job enters the queue to be
-queue to be performed when a worker is available.
+performed as soon as a worker is available.

 ## License